 Skip to content

-This research project aims to estimate the cost effectiveness of a community-based program to reduce binge drinking among young Indigenous Australians, as well as estimate the cost effectiveness of providing treatment in an Indigenous-specific residential rehabilitation facility.
+This research project aimed to estimate the cost effectiveness of a community-based program to reduce binge drinking among young Indigenous Australians, as well as estimate the cost effectiveness of providing treatment in an Indigenous-specific residential rehabilitation facility.

 Abstract adapted from the National Drug and Alcohol Research Centre (NDARC)